 Peace of Mind Property management provides you an inventory and condition form at the time of move in and allows you 7 days to document any pre-existing damage.
 We recommend that you go through each room and list damages that you find prior to placing your personal property inside that unit.
 This will allow you through visibility of the entire property.
 Listing even the slightest problem is recommended because it may become a larger problem down the road.
 This protects you when it is time to receive your security deposit.
 Failure to complete and return your inventory and condition form can make it difficult to prove that you didn’t cause the damage.

-A landlord’s insurance policy does not cover the tenant’s personal property, food spoilage or costs associated with loss of use of the property.
-Getting renter’s insurance protects yourself from liability, protects you financially and protects your personal possessions.
-Tenants are highly encouraged to get renter’s insurance.
+A landlord’s insurance policy does not cover the resident’s personal property, food spoilage or costs associated with loss of use of the property.
+Getting renter’s insurance protects yourself from liability, protects you financially and protects your personal possessions. residents are highly encouraged to get renter’s insurance.

-It access to the property is denied or the property is not accessible because of the tenant’s failure to make the property accessible it is a violation of your residential lease agreement.
-Not only can the landlord charge the tenant a trip charge but the tenant is in default of their lease agreement.
+It access to the property is denied or the property is not accessible because of the resident’s failure to make the property accessible it is a violation of your residential lease agreement.
+Not only can the landlord charge the resident a trip charge but the resident is in default of their lease agreement.
 Consequences besides charges may include eviction and the associated legal fees.
 Good communication and accommodating requests for access will prevent any of this from happening.
 Keeping up with the yard and outside of your property.

 Did you know that there are laws that regulate what you may accumulate in the yard and around the outside of the property, even if it’s out of sight?
 Items such as tires, car parts, business equipment, and old appliance are just a few examples.
 Outside storage of such items is a violation of city/county regulations, homeowner’s association rules, and your lease agreement.
 Please store all items lawfully.